mariohamann/tailwindcss-var/README.md

 ## Please read ❤️
 - ⚠️ This plugin expects you to use Tailwind CSS >2.0 || >3.0 with JIT mode enabled.
-- This is the first version of the plugin.
+- This is the second version of the plugin.
 Please be aware of changes in future.
 - The plugin works best with the default color variations of Tailwind CSS (50, 100, ..., 800, 900).
 If you want to use other variable variations, you'll find some basic instructions below.
 ## Installation